yildirimbk/CG-CGAN-Angle-Generation-and-Channel-Estimation-Framework/README.md

 # CG-CGAN-Channel-Estimation-Framework
 This repository contains the code implementation for the paper "Angle Generation and Channel Estimation via Classifiers-Guided Conditional GANs" by Bumin Kagan Yildirim, Asmaa Abdallah, Abdulkadir Celik, and Ahmed M. Eltawil.

-# Instructions to reproduce paper result
+# Instructions to reproduce the paper result
 ## Creating the custom dataset from DeepMIMO
 * To install environment use [cgcgan_project.yml](cgcgan_project.yml)
 * Note: Use DeepMIMOv3 package